 A bull can be owned by an individual, a family, a group of friends, or a company.
-Raising, training, and especially feeding an animal this size can be expensive.
-As they generally make their debut at four or five years old, and reach their full size at seven, a considerable commitment of funds, time, and energy is necessary to raise and train them.
-Unlike bulls used for agricultural purposes, they need regular exercise and lots of attention.
+Raising, training, and especially feeding an animal this size can be costly.
+As they generally make their debut at four or five years old, and reach their full size at seven, it takes a considerable commitment of funds, time, and energy to raise and train a togyu bull.
+Unlike bulls kept for agricultural work, they need regular exercise and lots of attention.